House panel announces agreement to get Trump financial records -statement | Law-Order

 A U.S. House of Representatives committee said Thursday it had reached an agreement with Donald Trump and accounting firm Mazars USA on handing over some of the former president's financial records.
 "After numerous court victories, I am pleased that my committee has now reached an agreement to obtain key financial documents that former President Trump fought for years to hide from Congress," said Representative Carolyn Maloney, chairwoman of the Committee on Oversight and Reform.

 The agreement ends litigation by Trump, the panel's statement said.
-Representatives for Trump and Mazars did not immediately respond to a request for comment.
+Representatives for Trump did not respond to a request for comment.
+Mazars said it could not discuss anything related to its clients without consent but would fulfill its professional and legal obligations.

 In July, a U.S. appeals court largely upheld a congressional subpoena seeking financial records from Trump's accounting firm, but said some of the lawmakers' requests went too far.
 The U.S. Court of Appeals for the District of Columbia Circuit unanimously ruled that the Democratic-controlled House committee can obtain records from a period surrounding Trump's 2016 campaign and his time in office.